 There are a lot of books about cycling training, but I find most of them so complicated that I get tired just trying to read them.
-In this post I have simplified things, but retained the core elements you need to build cycling fitness fast.
+In this post I have simplified things, but retained the core elements you need to build cycling fitness quickly and efficiently.
+It is all about training smart, and getting the most bang for your buck out of your exertions.
 You will find this plan easy to follow – and along the way, you might just have some great experiences!

 Phase 1 of the Complete Bike Training Plan: Build a base of being able to cycle for a continuous hour